 The slash/ stroke / solidus has an increasing number of uses in modern English because of shorthand and text-based communications.

+With so many different uses, the slash / stroke / solidus has almost as many uses as the comma.
 In the future, it may become the most useful form of punctuation in English.

 Do you feel your copy has improved?